svoop/wowmow/README.md

 3. Select the repository which contains your fork.
 4. Optionally add a custom domain.
 5. Start the web service instance.

+⚠️ The blueprint selects region "Frankfurt" by default in order to assure compliance with GDPR in case you're located in Europe.
+If that's not the case, you might want to edit the `render.yaml` and [chose a different region](https://docs.render.com/blueprint-spec#region) before you create the instance.

 ## Usage